Beautiful spaces built for travel and life.(NYSE: $SOND)

 Sumo Logic + Greylock Since Seed

 In 2010, co-founders Christian Beedgen and Kumar Saurabh initiated Sumo Logic on a secular bet: empower digital business through analytics delivered completely as a cloud-based service.
 They were joined by Bruno Kurtic, and built an offering to deliver continuous intelligence – real-time insights delivered as a service – from a cloud-native platform.
 Greylock invested before the company had a name.
 To receive the funding via wire, the founders named the company after Christian’s dog, “Sumo.”
 In 2014, Ramin Sayar joined as CEO.
-Today, Sumo Logic is the fast growing leader in continuous intelligence, with more than 2,000 customers around the world.
+Sumo Logic went public in 2020 (Nasdaq: SUMO), and today, the company is a fast growing leader in continuous intelligence, with more than 2,000 customers around the world.

 Enterprise Cloud Applications for Finance and HR